sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flatpak-rpm-macros</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Macros for building RPMS for flatpaks
+Short desc    : Macros for building RPMS for flatpaks
-Лицензия     : MIT
+License      : MIT
-Описание     : The macros in this package set up the RPM build environment so built
+Descript     : The macros in this package set up the RPM build environment so built
              : applications install in /app rather than /usr.
 This package is meant
              : only for installation in buildroots for modules that will be packaged
              : as Flatpaks.